 Satellite Radio Electronic Serial Number (ESN): This 12-digit Satellite Serial Number is needed to activate, modify or track your satellite radio account.
 You will need this number when communicating with SIRIUS.
-While in Satellite Radio mode, you can view this number on the radio display by pressing AUX and Preset 1 control simultaneously.
+While in Satellite Radio mode, you can view this number on the radio display by pressing the SIRIUS and Preset 1 buttons at the same time.

-Radio Display Condition Action Required ACQUIRING Radio requires more than two seconds to No action required.
-This message should produce audio for the selected channel. disappear shortly.
-SAT FAULT Internal module or system failure present.
-If this message does not clear within a short period of time, or with an ignition key cycle, your receiver may have a fault.
-See your authorized dealer for service.
-INVALID CHNL Channel no longer available.
-This previously available channel is no longer available.
-Tune to another channel.
-If the channel was one of your presets, you may choose another channel for that preset button.

-Radio Display Condition Action Required UNSUBSCRIBED Subscription not available for this channel.
-Contact SIRIUS at 1-888-539-7474 to subscribe to the channel or tune to another channel.
-NO TEXT Artist information not available.
-Artist information not available at this time on this channel.
-The system is working properly.
-NO TEXT Song title information not available.
-Song title information not available at this time on this channel.
-The system is working properly.
-NO TEXT Category information not available.
-Category information not available at this time on this channel.
-The system is working properly.
-NO SIGNAL Loss of signal from the SIRIUS satellite or SIRIUS tower to the vehicle antenna.
-You are in a location that is blocking the SIRIUS signal (i.e., tunnel, under an overpass, dense foliage, etc).
-The system is working properly.
-When you move into an open area, the signal should return.
-UPDATING Update of channel programming in progress.
-No action required.
-The process may take up to three minutes.
+Radio Display Condition Action Required

+ACQUIRING Radio requires No action required.
+This message

+more than two should disappear shortly.

+seconds to

+produce audio

+for the selected

+channel.

+SAT FAULT Internal module If this message does not clear

+or system failure within a short period of time, or

+present. with an ignition key cycle, your

+receiver may have a fault.
+See

+your authorized dealer for service.

+INVALID CHNL Channel no This previously available channel

+longer available. is no longer available.
+Tune to

+another channel.
+If the channel

+was one of your presets, you may

+choose another channel for that

+preset button.

+UNSUBSCRIBED Subscription not Contact SIRIUS at

+available for this 1-888-539-7474 to subscribe to

+channel. the channel or tune to another

+channel.

+NO TEXT Artist Artist information not available at

+information not this time on this channel.
+The

+available. system is working properly.

+NO TEXT Song title Song title information not

+information not available at this time on this

+available. channel.
+The system is working

+properly.

+NO TEXT Category Category information not available

+information not at this time on this channel.
+The

+available. system is working properly.

+Radio Display Condition Action Required

+NO SIGNAL Loss of signal You are in a location that is

+from the SIRIUS blocking the SIRIUS signal (i.e.,

+satellite or tunnel, under an overpass, dense

+SIRIUS tower to foliage, etc).
+The system is

+the vehicle working properly.
+When you move

+antenna. into an open area, the signal

+should return.

+UPDATING Update of No action required.
+The process

+channel may take up to three minutes.

+programming in

+progress.

+CALL SIRIUS Satellite service Call SIRIUS at 1-888-539-7474 to

+1-888-539-7474 has been re-activate or resolve subscription

+deactivated by issues.

+SIRIUS Satellite

+Radio.